Lexicon: transmigration – travel

 Change; transform; alter.

 transpire (transpiring), v.
-[Fr. < L. Trans- + spirare, to breathe.]
+[Fr. < L. trans- + spirare, to breathe.]

-Happen; take place.
+Happen; occur; take place.

 transplant (-ed), v.
 [L. Trans- + plantare.]